Toronto Wolfpack: 2023 season

+2024–present

+On September 10, 2024, the Wolfpack released an open letter to their fans stating that, "After exploring multiple options for the 2024 season, we decided to forego playing this season to plan for a 2025 season."

+As of December 2025, the Wolfpack have not played any organized matches since playing in the TWP Canada Cup in 2023.

 Stadium

 Lamport Stadium based in the Liberty Village neighbourhood of Toronto.

 The team's home stadium is Lamport Stadium in Toronto and known as The Den for Wolfpack matches.
 The stadium seats 9,600.
 The stadium was opened in 1975 and has an artificial field.
 In addition to the two rugby codes, it has hosted soccer and lacrosse.
 The team signed a three-year lease to play at the stadium.
 The Toronto Wolfpack supporters group can be found in Section 35.

 Lamport Stadium has been used by the team for nearly all their home games in Canada.
 However, during their 2018 season the Wolfpack relocated one of their home games to Fletcher's Fields in Markham, as Lamport Stadium was undergoing field resurfacing work.
 The team explored options to improve the home stadium, including holding preliminary discussions about moving their home games to BMO Field, renovating Lamport Stadium or building a new stadium.

 In addition to home games played in Greater Toronto Area, the team played a "home game" at New River Stadium in London for the 2018, and 2019 seasons.
 The Wolfpack played at these venues in an effort to boost the popularity of the team, and sport in London.
 Additionally, in their debut Super League campaign in 2020 the Wolfpack hosted scheduled "home" games on the road at neutral venues, due to the weather conditions not being suitable in Eastern Canada for rugby league until April.
 Toronto played scheduled "home" games at: Headingley Stadium, Leeds as a double header with Leeds Rhinos; the Halliwell Jones Stadium, Warrington; and Bootham Crescent, York as a double header with York City Knights.
 The York game was originally scheduled to be at the new York Community Stadium, as the grounds' inaugural game, however the stadium was not ready in time.